GlennKimbleJr/construction-refactoring-project/README.md

 I wanted to take this old piece of junk, and step by step turn it into something respectable.
 Along the way I hope to learn a thing or two.

 # Captain's Log
+## 2018.04.19
+- Back at it again.
+Made a few tweaks to the readme.
+Began the process of redesigning the site using bootstrap.

 ## 2017.07.04
 - I've created a number of model objects to move the database logic out of the controllers themselves an into dedicated classes.